nisforrnicholas/CTF-Writeups/TryHackMe/2020/Agent Sudo/README.md

 <img style="float: left;" src="screenshots/screenshot2.png">

 Interesting.
 Let's run a **Gobuster** directory brute-force attack to see if we can access a login page within the site.
 We can also try adding extensions to the search options, which we can do using the '**-x**' option.
-We can try checking if there also PHP or HTML files hidden within the web server.
+We can try checking if there's also PHP or HTML files hidden within the web server.

 ```
 gobuster dir -u http://10.10.63.185/ -x php,html -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt